In honor of this Easter weekend, I thought it fitting to tackle the role faith plays in teen girls’ decision-making when it comes to sex.

 I am a 17-year-old kingdom Christian girl, which is another way to say that I already heard the sex talk about a million times.
 Something, however, became clearer when you talked about it.
 It is not just about showing respect to God; it is also about respecting yourself.
 It will be hard to keep this promise that I made with myself but I now know that it is worth it. ~High School Senior

-Instead, show her how to practically apply its principles to her everyday hopes, dreams and struggles.
+Instead, DO show her how to practically apply its principles to her everyday hopes, dreams, and struggles.

 I come from a very religious home, so I have always had abstinence as one of my morals.
 However, you taught me the logic and importance behind my moral standing.
 There is a huge stigma behind abstinence.
 People say that people who wait are ‘too uptight’ or ‘not fun’ or ‘just a righteous freak.’
 People don’t realize that abstinence is more than just being prude.
 You taught me and hopefully the rest of my class that abstinence is a way to care for yourself, not only physically, but emotionally. ~High School Senior